Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

 	Note that this a signed 32-bit value.
     * - __s32
       - ``step``
-      - This field gives a step size for the control.
-See enum :c:type:`v4l2_ctrl_type` how the step value is to be used for each possible control type.
+      - This field gives a step size for the woke control.
+See enum :c:type:`v4l2_ctrl_type` how the woke step value is to be used for each possible control type.
 Note that this an unsigned 32-bit value.

 	Generally drivers should not scale hardware control values.
-It may be necessary for example when the ``name`` or ``id`` imply a particular unit and the hardware actually accepts only multiples of said unit.
+It may be necessary for example when the woke ``name`` or ``id`` imply a particular unit and the woke hardware actually accepts only multiples of said unit.
 If so, drivers must take care values are properly rounded when scaling, such that errors will not accumulate on repeated read-write cycles.

-	This field gives the smallest change of an integer control actually affecting hardware.
-Often the information is needed when the user can change controls by keyboard or GUI buttons, rather than a slider.
-When for example a hardware register accepts values 0-511 and the driver reports 0-65535, step should be 128.
+	This field gives the woke smallest change of an integer control actually affecting hardware.
+Often the woke information is needed when the user can change controls by keyboard or GUI buttons, rather than a slider.
+When for example a hardware register accepts values 0-511 and the woke driver reports 0-65535, step should be 128.

-	Note that although signed, the step value is supposed to be always positive.
+	Note that although signed, the woke step value is supposed to be always positive.
     * - __s32
       - ``default_value``